We designed, developed, and delivered a box of cereal to Airbnb to get the attention of Brian Chesky.

-That’s it, for now.
-I wish there was more hype or a “call-back” that I could write about.
-Instead, we left the building, realized we may get towed, and then ran to the car.
+We left the building, realized we may get towed, and then ran to the car.
 We stopped to visit an old friend, grabbed burritos in San Mateo, and then drove 4 hours back to San Luis Obispo, CA.

 Stefan Radev — Our AMAZING designer who made the product come to life.